Adrian6759/reading-notes/201/class-06.md

 # Class 6 Notes

+This topic matters because we need to learn how tro code more efficiently and objects will help us do that.
 ### Javascript Objects

 1. How would you describe an object to a non-technical friend you grew up with?